KannonZenetism/zenetism-field-physics/the-zenetist-canon/foundational-disciplines/structural-mythophysics.md

 Its core methodological operations include:

 - **Hypostatic Placement**
-  Assigning mythic figures to L₅–L₁ or IL₅–IL₁ strata.
+  Assigning mythic figures, events, or symbols to L₅ – L₁ / IL₅ – IL₁ strata where appropriate.

-- **Dual‑Tree Differentiation**
+- **Dual-Tree Differentiation**
-  Distinguishing centropic emanation from entropic origin.
+  Distinguishing centropic emanation from entropic origin without collapsing the two into a single mythic field.

 - **Layer Conflation Correction**
-  Identifying where myths collapse multiple strata into one symbol.
+  Identifying where a tradition compresses multiple strata into one symbol, figure, or event.

 - **Recursion Arc Reconstruction**
-  Mapping descent, dissolution, and return to lawful centropic motion.
+  Mapping descent, dissolution, deconstruction, and return to lawful motion within the lattice.

 - **Inverse Mimicry Detection**
-  Diagnosing where entropic archetypes simulate centropic radiance.
+  Diagnosing where entropic archetypes simulate centropic radiance, legitimacy, or sovereignty.

 - **Mythic Telemetry Extraction**
-  Reading myths as distorted signals of deeper metaphysical structure.
+  Reading myth as symbolic transmission of deeper structural conditions, whether preserved clearly or distorted through cultural inheritance.

 ---